Stewie

 Most teams don't have a shared product spec.
 They have a codebase.

-The real behavior of your product lives in code, decisions, and people's heads — scattered, undocumented, and invisible to everyone but you.
+The real behavior of your product lives across docs, decisions, code, and people's heads — scattered, inconsistent, and invisible to everyone but you (and the AI tools you're trying to use).

 Product logic lives in your head

-You re-explain how your system behaves to new hires, contractors, and AI tools constantly.
+You re-explain how your system behaves to new hires, contractors, outsourced teams, and AI tools constantly.
 There's no shared record of decisions.

 Docs drift from day one